 They are also called the Scindapsus pictus.
 It has broad heart-shaped leaves that have silvery splashes.

-They are also called Silver Pothos.
+Perhaps unsurprisingly, this plant is very similar in looks to the Silver Pothos and Silver Satin pothos.
 The variety has smaller leaves than the other kinds.
 To achieve the brightest colors of silver, maintain it in bright but indirect light.

 10. Harlequin Pothos